Information Commissioner Christopher Graham says issues of national security cannot be allowed to overshadow concerns of legitimate public interest.

 Graham said security could not trump every consideration and the UK had to find a way to restore confidence in the country’s intelligence agencies, according to the Guardian.

 He said he was particularly alarmed by reports that encryption had been compromised and that the "big internet companies have been leaving open the back door for security services".

-Graham said that, while he was advising everyone to use strong passwords and encryption, Snowden’s revelations showed that “encryption is for the birds".
+Graham said while he was advising everyone to use strong passwords and encryption, Snowden’s revelations showed that “encryption is for the birds."